tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 * **Limited branding**.
 All GitHub wikis look the same.
 * **Open access on the web**.
 If your docs need to be private, GitHub isn't the place to put them.
 * **No structure**.
 The GitHub wiki pages give you a blank page and basically allow you to add sections.
 You won't be able to do any advanced styling or more attractive-looking interactive features.

+{: .note}
+I'm specifically talking about the built-in wiki feature with GitHub here, not [GitHub Pages](https://pages.github.com/).
+You can use tools such as Jekyll to brand and auto-build your content with whatever look and feel you want.
+I explore this with more depth in the tutorial on [Jekyll](pubapis_jekyll.html).

 ## Set up Git and GitHub authentication {#set_up_git_and_github}